 Patterned hair loss—especially around the base of the tail and butt—is often a sure sign of fleas.
 Dogs and cats may bite and lick at their fur to relieve themselves of the intense itching.
 Hair loss may also occur as part of an allergic reaction to flea saliva.

-Treating Fleas and Ticks
+Treating Fleas and Ticks on Your Dog

-Topical flea and tick medications address active infestations, and with regular use, prevent new infestations from occurring.
+Topical and oral flea and tick medications address active infestations, and with regular use, prevent new infestations from occurring.
 “To efficiently apply topical flea and tick prevention medicine, use a fine-tooth comb to part the hair so the liquid is applied directly to the skin,” says Dr. Coger.

-Another option for preventing re-infestation is using flea collars, such as Seresto 8 Month Flea and Tick Collar.
+You can also prevent reinfestation with flea collars, such as Seresto 8 Month Flea and Tick Collar.
 This adjustable dog flea collar utilizes two ingredients—imidacloprid and flumethrin—to repel and kill ticks continuously for 8 months.

 Share: